 Reversing Falls in St. John

-A rocky gorge overlooking waterfalls, rapids and waterfalls and when the tide occurs at the Bay of Fundy, it actually reverses when entering and leaving the St. John River due to the massive force of the rushing water.
-Experience it yourself up close and personal from the rooftop viewing platform at Reversing Falls Park, take harbor boat tour or if you’re a bit more daring, a thrilling jet boat ride.
+The reversing falls are a phenomenon that happens in the Bay of Fundy when when the tide changes.
+The flow over the rapids on the St. John River reverses due to the force of the rushing water.
+Experience it yourself up close from the rooftop viewing platform at Reversing Falls Park with options to take a harbor tour or a thrilling jet boat ride.

-The largest town on Desert Island, Bar Harbor was founded as a summer retreat for the rich and famous, similar to Newport, Rhode Island.
-Now home to small unique shops, galleries, boutiques and restaurants, Bar Harbor is also full of fun outdoor activities including nature trail walks, bike rides and sailing.
-You can also take tours out into the Harbor and experience whale watching, puffins and seals.
+Bar Harbor was founded as a summer retreat for the rich and famous, similar to Newport, Rhode Island.
+Now home to small unique shops, galleries, boutiques and restaurants, and plenty of fun outdoor activities including nature trail walks, bike rides and sailing.
+Take tours out into the Harbor and experience whale watching, puffins and seals.

 Acadia National Park